gitchili/eosfactory/docs/steem/IntroducingEOSFactory1.0.md

 # Introducing EOSFactory 1.0 release with standard Python-based unit testing

 **We are proud to announce the second release of EOSFactory.
 With this release unit tests for EOS smart-contracts become standardized and thus much more reliable.
-Also, with EOSFactory you can now tap into all the utilities offered by Visual Studio Code IDE.**
+Also, you can now tap into all the utilities offered by Visual Studio Code IDE.**

 ![EOSFactory logo.png](https://cdn.steemitimages.com/DQmR21xQNJ4CbS1DoJEAutvYFWU9mD11PAYkCQZpLnHXLdY/EOSFactory%20logo.png)

 The initial release (v0.8 [published](https://steemit.com/eos/@tokenika/introducing-eosfactory-an-eos-smart-contract-development-and-testing-framework) three weeks ago) was a solid foundation but contained only simple examples of home-made unit tests, whose only point was to prove the concept.
 Therefore those unit tests could not be treated as a robust verification tool: they did not handle errors in an orderly manner and they did not offer proper assertions.

-### Standard unit tests
+### Standardized unit testing

 This release takes [EOSFactory](https://github.com/tokenika/eosfactory) to the next level.
 We've integrated it with [Unittest](https://docs.python.org/2/library/unittest.html), the standard unit testing framework for Python.
 What it means is that from now on, when using EOSFactory for working with EOS smart-contracts, you have the power of standardized Python-based unit testing at your disposal.